SumoLogic/sumologic-documentation/README.md

     * Use start, hot reloads as you make changes: `yarn start`

         Any issues with broken links and images are listed according to file.
-Locate and update those issues, then run again to verify.
+Locate and update those issues, then run build and start again to verify.

     * Use npm serve to test and review multi-languages: `npm run serve`

         This build does not hot reload and requires a rebuild to test and review.

+The static files are generated in the `build` folder and run on your local machine at: `http://localhost:3000/`.

-The site was created using [Docusaurus 2](https://docusaurus.io/) and supporting React, Rehype, and Remark plugins.
+The site was created using [Docusaurus 2](https://docusaurus.io/) with React, Rehype, and Remark plugin support.

 ## Publishing Content